eggborne/galactic-age-calculator/README.md

 > git clone https://github.com/eggborne/galactic-age-calculator

-Install the required dependencies by typing:
+Navigate to the created directory and install the required dependencies by typing:

 > npm install

 To start a development server, type:

 > npm run start

+To run a Jest test suite, type:

+> npm run test

 To output a production build to folder `dist/`, type: